Guipuzcoan Company of Caracas: Operations and effects in Venezuela

+The company had a substantial influence over the economy of Venezuela over the period 1730-1784.

-The company began operating in 1730—four ships departed from San Sebastián (Donostia) taking on board a crew of 561 and 40–50 cannons.
+The company began operating in 1730—four ships departed from San Sebastián taking on board a crew of 561 and 40–50 cannons.
 The vessels were hailed with frontal hostility by the Venezuelan Creoles, a refusal to sell cocoa to the company, and an uprising against the newcomers and the local Spanish garrison, until control was re-established.

 The Company's ships used to travel overloaded, in order to increase the profits coming from the cocoa monopoly.
 The very high profitability of the business and the overexploitation of the ship's cargo capacity allowed the crews to smuggle.
 The Company needed to recover the investment with the greatest possible profit margin, and the Crown required this to be a tool of war.
 In June 1733, the San Ignatius de Loyola was preparing for his return to Passages from La Guaira.
 He returned with a cocoa overload 5.5 percent higher than his actual capacity, not counting the space occupied by other effects, such as food, water, ammunition, etc. He made his journey in 76 days, almost 10 days longer than the average of the Company's ships.
-In the last trip to La Guaira at the sight on the reefs of the island of La Anegada the captain couldn't stop San Ignatius de Loyola from falling on starboard.
-About 300 people died in this tragedy.
-Thus the San Ignatius shipwrecked.